Stock market today: Alphabet and Microsoft help Wall Street clinch its best week in nearly 6 months

 Friday's report on sticky inflation “underscores Vanguard’s belief that the Federal Reserve may find it’s unable to cut interest rates this year,” according to the investment giant's global head of portfolio construction, Roger Aliaga-Diaz.

 If interest rates stay high, companies will need to produce stronger profits for their stock prices to rise.
-So far this reporting season, the trend has bene better than expected.
+So far this reporting season, the trend has been better than expected.

 Roughly three out of four companies have been topping analysts' forecasts for profit, according to FactSet.
 That includes ResMed, which reported healthier profit and revenue than expected late Thursday.
 Its stock jumped 18.9% for Friday's biggest gain in the S&P 500.